dudeperf3ct/dudeperf3ct.github.io/content/projects/post_training_llm_rl.md

 ## Learnings

 * [Reported and patched](https://github.com/axolotl-ai-cloud/axolotl/issues?q=is%3Aissue%20state%3Aopen%20author%3Adudeperf3ct) few bugs in axolotl library `0.18.0`.
 * The Async GRPO approach in axolotl library was broken so I had to stick with synchronous RL training approach.
-I had to manually maintain patches as part of this experient.
+I had to manually maintain patches as part of this experiment.
 * Neither checkpoint shows a broad correctness improvement over its SFT starting point.
 * The direct checkpoint improves MBPP and LiveCodeBench Easy slightly, but regresses on HumanEval, HumanEval+, MBPP+ and LiveCodeBench Medium.
 * The reasoning checkpoint improves MBPP+, LiveCodeBench Easy and LiveCodeBench Hard, holds MBPP flat, and regresses on both HumanEval variants and LiveCodeBench Medium.